Expert insights. Real-world experience.

 Kris is devoted and passionate about delivering value in any work that he conducts within the food industry.
 Whether this be through audits, training, or consulting, customers and those in the industry greatly appreciate his style, knowledge, and positive attitude & energy.
 Kris feels it is important for food safety professionals to look at a food safety and quality management system as a whole and focus on not only product quality and safety, but also brand quality and safety.

 Brian Neal is the Technical Manager at Eurofins Food Assurance, where he oversees audit programs and accreditation.
-He has spent the past eleven years working as a food safety auditor and technical manager and has served on the SQF Technical Advisory Committee, as well as committees for other certification programs.
+He has spent more than ten years working as a food safety auditor and technical manager and has served on the SQF Technical Advisory Committee, as well as committees for other certification programs.
 Prior to joining a certification body, Brian worked for ten years in food manufacturing in the meat and produce sectors.
 He is a graduate of Oklahoma State University and lives in Fort Worth, Texas with his wife and three children.

 Dr. Don Schaffner is Extension Specialist in Food Science and Distinguished Professor at Rutgers University.
 He is the current Chair of the Rutgers Department of Food Science.
 Don was the president of International Association for Food Protection in 2013-2014.
 He co-hosts the Food Safety Talk and Risky or Not podcasts.